jadecobra/python_tdd_exercises/source/classes.rst

   .. code-block:: python
      TypeError: Girl() takes no arguments

   - If you have gone through the [functions](./07_functions.rst) chapter you will see a similarity in this last test and passing inputs to functions.
 The call `classes.Girl(sex='F')` looks like a call to a function with keyword arguments
   - Which begs the question - How do we define classes to accept keyword arguments when the definition of a class defines the parent it inherits from e.g. `class Class(object)`?
 The answer - We use an initializer
-   - What's an initializer? a class method(function) that allows customization of `instances/copies` of a ``class``
+  - What is an initializer? a class method(function) that allows customization of `instances/copies` of a ``class``

 * add an initiializer to the ``Girl`` class